e7na/network-theory/README.md

 |--|--|
 | CBT | DVRMP & MOSPF |

-#### b) What is the advantage if using two different multicast distribution scenarios in the PIM protocol?
+#### b) What is the advantage of using two different multicast distribution scenarios in the PIM protocol?
 Sparse and dense modes are optimized for the assumptions that:
 <table><tr><th>
    sparse
    </th><td>
-   the group members will be distributed throughout the network with most LANs and subnets not wanting any multicast traffic.traverse a link
+   the group members will be distributed throughout the network with most LANs and subnets not wanting any multicast traffic.
 </td></tr><tr><th>
    dense
    </th><td>